Religion in Singapore: Sikhism

-Small religious communities
+Confucianism

+In 1985, the Confucius-Mencius Society of the Republic of China presented a standard statue of Confucius to the Nanyang Confucian Association in Singapore.
+It is now located in Chinese Garden.

+The Religious Confucianism is introduced in Singapore within the Chinese, particularly by the Phoenix churches.
+Scholars note the Confucian revivalist movement that began at the turn of the 19th and 20th centuries, beginning with the establishment of Confucianism as the state religion in the Chinese Empire and spreading, among other places, to Singapore and Malaysia, and was accompanied, in particular, by the return of some Chinese Christians to Confucianism.
+According to various estimates, in the early 1970s, about a third of Singapore's Chinese population adhered to Confucianism.

+The Singapore-based Nanyang Confucian Association does not regard itself as a religious organization, however also promotes the way of Confucius.
+Starting in 2004, it began planning to build a Confucian Temple (“Confucian Hall, Singapore”).
+Their leaders expressed opposition to the construction of a large Christian church in Confucius’ hometown of Qufu, asserting that all Chinese people should uphold Confucian cultural traditions and have the right to express opinions on Chinese cultural affairs.

+The main Singaporean People's Action Party's ideology of Asian democracy drawing from Confucianism.

 Jainism

 Singapore Jain Religious Society on 18 Jalan Yasin, Singapore.

 The Jain community celebrated 100 years in Singapore by rededicating the "Stanak" and consecrating the idol of Mahavira.
 This brought together the two main sects of Jains, the Śvētāmbara and Digambara.
 The Singapore Jain Religious Society actively engages in keeping traditions and practices alive by transmitting Jain principles to the next generation.
 It also has a strong history of community involvement.
 The Jains have no temple, but the Singapore Jain Religious Society has a building on 18 Jalan Yasin.

 As of 2006, there were 1,000 Jains in Singapore.

-Zoroastrianism

-There is a small community of about 300 Parsi Zoroastrians residing in Singapore.
-There is no fire temple in Singapore, but Zoroastrian House is home to the Parsi Zoroastrian Association of South East Asia, and contains a prayer hall for the community.

 Judaism

-Maghain Aboth Synagogue, (built 1878) is the oldest Jewish synagogue in Singapore.
+Maghain Aboth Synagogue (built 1878) is the oldest synagogue in Singapore.

 The first Jews to settle in Singapore came from India in 1819.
 As of 2008, there are still Jews in Singapore.
 Their religious activities centre around two synagogues, the Maghain Aboth Synagogue and the Chesed-El Synagogue.

 There were over 1,500 Jewish inhabitants in 1939.
 Many were interned during the Japanese occupation of Singapore in World War II, and a number subsequently emigrated to Australia, England, the United States, and Israel.
 As a result, the community numbered approximately 450 in 1968.
 In 2005, the number reached 300.
 Because of a large Ashkenazi immigration rate to Singapore in recent years, the population is now between 800 and 1,000, mostly foreign Ashkenazi Jews.